Spring Cleaning and Notes on Homeschooling

 And in the spring, he surprised us by going out for the high school musical Seven Brides for Seven Brothers.
 This is the boy who has musical talent but no interest.
 (He was about 14 when we stopped expecting him to attend all his sibling’s concerts, and he was about 15 when we finally let him quit the Millennial Choir for good.)

 As for the play, we found out later that the directors had trouble deciding between him and another student for the lead part of Adam.
-Thankfully the other kid got the lead, because Jared was only semi interested in being a part of it anyway, and was thrilled to get a part that didn’t require a giant amount of time.
+Thankfully the other kid got the lead, because JD was only semi interested in being a part of it anyway, and was thrilled to get a part that didn’t require a giant amount of time.
 He still got a small solo and enjoyed the participation, without the heavy responsibility of learning all the lead lines, songs, and carrying the success of the whole show.

 In February I got a call from the school letting me know that he needed to be withdrawn at the end of 3rd quarter.
 The counselor told me I agreed to do this when they agreed to let him come part time three years ago.
 I didn’t remember this at all – but the point is that if he finishes his senior year without graduating, it shows up as a “dropout” on their records and affects their official school reputation.
 With a small student body, every ding makes a big difference.
 I was shocked and angry – here he is finally having the time of his life at a school he wasn’t excited about in the first place, and they’re basically kicking him out.
 The irony is that he had recently been awarded Student of the Month for a second time, was loved by everyone who knew him, was acing his classes, and was still preparing for two AP tests and the school musical.
 They were going to kick him out before he could take the tests and perform in the play.